The Ultimate Guide to Landing a Job at Top Product-Based Companies: Why Referrals Are Your Only Way In

 - The Unpaid Labor Expectation: Submitting a referral is not a one-click process.
 The employee has to download your resume, log into their internal HR software (like Workday or Greenhouse), find the exact job requisition, fill out a detailed candidate submission form, and write a justification.
 You are asking a highly-paid professional to do 20 minutes of administrative HR data entry for free.

-- The Rise of Referral Scams: Because job seekers are so desperate for an ATS bypass, a toxic grey market has emerged.
+- The Rise of Referral Scams: Because applicants are so desperate for an ATS bypass, a toxic grey market has emerged.
 Scammers create fake LinkedIn profiles claiming to work at top product companies.
-They ask job seekers for a "small fee" (paid via cryptocurrency or direct UPI transfer) to submit their resume.
+They ask applicants for a "small fee" (paid via cryptocurrency or direct UPI transfer) to submit their resume.
 Once the untraceable payment is sent, the scammer vanishes.

 Cold outreach is an exhausting, low-conversion, and highly risky strategy.
 For a deeper dive, read why your LinkedIn referral messages are being ignored and how to avoid job referral scams.